PranavRao18/Wheel-E/README.md

 Feel free to reach out to us if you have trouble following the guide.
 Contact details can be found [here](#the-team)

-### Option 2: Run Server Locally and Compile the App

 ## Running the Server:

 1. **Clone the Repository**: Begin by cloning the cli-Mate repository from GitHub to your local machine.
 This step ensures you have the server's source code.